geodeepak/Seismolive/Installation-on-mac-os-x-using-macports.md

 With Python 2.6 there seem be some issues, which I assume are not directly related to ObsPy or the port itself.
 If gcc >=4.5 (variant +gcc45 .. +gcc47) is used to compile scipy (py26-scipy) and py26-obspy, the port would install without problem, but will not be completely functional.

-If you need to install it with Python 2.6,  please use the following procedure:
+If you need to install it with Python 2.6,

 - Install `py26-scipy` with the `+gcc44` variant (Note: py26-scipy +gcc47, the default is currently not functional anyway):
 - Install `py26-obspy` with the `+gcc44` variant:
 - The `+gcc43` variant works as well.

+Use the following procedure:

     sudo port -v install py26-scipy +gcc44
     sudo port -v install py26-obspy +gcc44